 4) Removable intake covers to expose turbine detail

 Beyond the gimmicks, the toy is very solid in each mode with perfect transformation that is complex without being demanding.
-The battroid design requires a lot of back kibble and mass so Bandai put ratchets in the hips (along with an extension mechanism for greater range of movement).
 You may remember that one of the bigger weaknesses of the renewal VF-25/VF-27/VF-29 toys was the plate below the head didn’t really lock into place but that’s definitely not a problem here, everything is solid.
 This toy does feel like a generational improvement over the Frontier toys with the YF-30 being the transition (I’d probably consider the 19Adv a member of this new generation as well).
 All of the faults with the YF-30 are neatly addressed here without the addition of new problems.
 There’are no needs for additional supports, everything smoothly and securely locks together.
 As for quibbles, while the canards and stabilizers make it relatively easy to determine the correct angles, it’d be nice if they had more resistance when they reached their proper locations.
-I end up having to retake pictures a million times because everything wasn’t perfectly symmetrical.
-The guns that swing around on the forearm have a similar issue, you can see in the picture below that they slid inward in fighter mode making the seams too large.
-It’d be really nice if they had a detent to create resistance at the point where they were perfectly forward in either direction.
+I end up having to retake pictures many times because everything wasn’t perfectly symmetrical.
+The guns that swing around on the forearm have a similar issue, they can slide inward in fighter mode making the seams too large, they would benefit from detents in the fully forward and fully back positions.
 The biggest negative here isn’t entirely Bandai’s fault.
 The rear landing gears are AWFUL.
 They offer almost no clearance at all from their kneecap housing, they look horrible, they seem entirely impractical, and they will make you grateful to have an included display stand… even if the display stand is kind of ugly and very rudimentary.
 Another negative are the articulated hands that come installed on the toy.
 The trigger finger is stuck in a pointing position while all the other fingers have a knuckle.
 This relegates you to open hand poses or forces you to use the supplied fixed-pose hands.
 The articulated hands also don’t do a good job holding the gun.

-Durability & Build: (7/10)
+Durability & Build: (8/10)

 I don’t think a transformable toy can do much better than this.
 This toy did everything I asked of it.
 The backpack weapons pivot independently and rotate and angle similar to the mechanism from the DX YF-30 toy.
 Watch the video for a full run down of all the points of articulation, it’s very impressive.
 As mentioned earlier, there’s a hip extension gimmick that lets you get the legs to be even more dynamic.
 The feet feature ratcheted positions for GERWALK.
 In GERWALK, I found myself wishing I could rotate the feet further outward but that was really my only negative.
 In battroid mode the legs really shine letting you angle and twist in several spots.

-Total Score: (44.5/50)
+Total Score: (45.5/50)

-Consider this a preliminary score since the durability/build section is still a wildcard.
 Obviously, I’m pretty impressed by the total package here.
 The toy looks like a high end collectible, it feels great in each mode, and it is also fun to transform and play with.
 If you’re a fan of Delta you will need to get at least one DX VF-31 toy.
 If you hate Delta but are a fan of this mechanical design, you’re still going to want to hunt one down, it’s that good.
 At 32CM long in fighter mode and a bit more than 25CM tall in battroid, it’s exactly 1/60 scale so no reason to fear it won’t fit in with the other Macross toys in your collection.